· Mason Everett · Reviews · 6 min read

 Features

-• 15 Amp motor for hard and soft wood
+• 15 Amp motor for hard and soft woods

 • High carbon steel reversible knives